 83 Pages Posted: 17 Nov 2018 Last revised: 12 Sep 2022

 Date Written: May 2022

-This paper investigates how inequality affects what the poor consider necessary to purchase.
-Using detailed information on the consumption choices of a large sample of poor households in India, we first provide evidence that inequality exposure tends to make luxuries more necessary (their income elasticity decreases).
-We rely on national inequality shocks that followed the 1991 economic liberalization reforms, and instrument local inequality using a shift-share strategy.
-We then estimate a structural model of demand where inequality exposure affects perceived needs, taking into account the supply environment.
-We find that (1) inequality increases the perceived need of the poor for luxuries and (2) this preference shift generates significant expenditure reallocation at the expense of calorie intakes.
-Counterfactual simulations show that this preference channel accounts for three fourth of the decline in calorie consumption of the poor over the period.
+We investigate how inequality affects what is considered most necessary to purchase.
+Using consumption surveys of frequent purchases from poor households in India, we estimate a structural model of demand to isolate the impact of inequality on needs from supply-side effects.
+We rely on plausibly exogenous inequality shocks following the 1991 liberalization reforms.
+We find that inequality increases the need of the poor for "little luxuries" (sweets, processed food and drinks, intoxicants), which generates significant expenditure reallocation at the expense of calorie intake.
+This accounts for three fourth of the decline in calorie consumption of the poor over the period.

 Suggested Citation: Suggested Citation